andrewelkins/adventofcode-go/README.md

 [embed]: https://golang.org/pkg/embed/

-### Quick Note
+### Original Source
-Learning Go with some help.
-Started by forking Alex's repo from [GH](https://github.com/alexchao26/advent-of-code-go/tree/main).
+Learning Go with some help here.
+Alex Chao has a fanastic repo from many years of use.
+I've forked it to give me some assistance.
+[GH](https://github.com/alexchao26/advent-of-code-go/tree/main).